bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 title: On the first day of KotlinConf
 image: ''
 ingress: >-
-  Yesterday the third edition of KotlinConf kicked off.
-This year the conference is held in Copenhagen, the capitol of Denmark. ...noe mer ingress..
+  Yesterday (the non-workshop part of) the third edition of KotlinConf kicked off.
+This year the conference is held in Copenhagen, the capitol of Denmark.
 links:
   - title: Program for December 5th
     url: 'https://kotlinconf.com/talks/5-dec'